TheOdinProject/curriculum/advanced_html_css/animation/transforms.md

 ### Chaining multiple transforms

 Now that you have a grasp of 2D transforms, we will learn how to chain them.
-Chaining multiple transforms is as simple as adding more transform functions with a space between each one.
+Chaining multiple transforms is done by adding more transform functions with a space between each one.
 Take a look at the code below:

 ~~~html
 <div class="red-box"></div>